 For abdominal improvement, tummy tuck truly stands alone in terms of what it can accomplish.
 Abdominoplasty improves both the shape and contour of the abdomen, allowing patients to wear different types of clothing and forget about trying to dress in a way that hides that unwanted belly bulge.
-My Marietta, Woodstock, and Canton-area plastic surgery patients love the versatility of the procedure — and more importantly, its long-term results.
+The people who visit us for tummy tuck surgery from Roswell, Atlanta, Woodstock, and other cities near Marietta, GA, love the versatility of the procedure — and more importantly, its long-term results.

-Most of my tummy tuck patients have experienced one or both of these life events, which contributed to the excess skin that the procedure removes.
+Most of my tummy tuck patients have experienced one or both of the following life events, which contributed to the excess skin that the procedure removes:

 Extreme Weight Loss